Choosing the Right Office Equipment

 A good scanner is the cornerstone of a “paperless” office that relies heavily on digital files and electronic communications.
 Going paperless can save you money by reducing the amount you spend on office supplies, postage and storage space.

 When shopping for a scanner, consider how many documents you will be scanning, how often you will be scanning, and who will be performing this task.
 Depending on your answers to these questions, it may make sense to invest in desktop scanners for certain employees or a central scanner that can handle a high volume of documents.
-If you do relatively little scanning, an all-in-one printer/copier/scanner may work fine and save you money.

 When shopping for smartphones, compare providers to find the best rates and look into bulk discounts.
 Make sure to choose a phone and data provider that offers a strong cell phone signal in your office and in the areas where your employees are likely to be.
 To maximize functionality, choose phones and tablets that are compatible with your office computers.